 Gamification

-If you want to motivate your employees to engage more deeply with the help of game mechanics, choose an LMS with gamification.
+If you want to motivate your employees and increase learner engagement with the help of game mechanics, choose an LMS with gamification.

 “When choosing an LMS, consider which options are especially important for you and which ones are not a big deal.
 For example, if you are an academy or a university that depends on grades and regular assessments, you will need a comprehensive LMS with a robust grading system and maximum security.
 On the other hand, if you are a company that just needs skill-based training or information delivery, you may not need a comprehensive grading system.
 Also, you may be interested in an LMS that is mobile friendly and easy to use to facilitate training for your employees.